LMarshallAfzal/memory-allocator/README.md

 ### Splitting
 The `split_block()` function is responsible for splitting one large unallocated block into two smaller ones.
 This reduced wasted memory because only the required amount of memory is used the remainder can be used for other processes.
+* Reduced internal fragmentation by only allocating the memory that's acutally needed.
+* Allows the remaining memory to be used for other allocations.
+* Improves overall memory utilisation.

 ### Coalescing
 The `coalesce_block()` function is responsible for merging multiple smaller blocks to reduce fragmentation in memory.
+* Reduces external fragmentation in the heap.
+* Helps ensure larger allocation requests can be satisfied.
+* Simplifies the free block list by reducing the number of entries.

+### Allocation Strategies
+The allocator support multiple strategies for find free blocks:
+1. **First-Fit:** Returns the first free block that's is large enough to satisfy the request
+2. **Best-Fit:** Returns the smallest free block that fits the requested size
+3. **Worst-Fit:** Returns the largest free block available

 ## Author(s)
 [Leonard Marshall Afzal](https://github.com/LMarshallAfzal)